hollyhudson/not_workshop/README.md

 >>> oled = ssd1306.SSD1306_I2C(128, 32, i2c)
 ```

-And here's how you use it:
+And here are some basic commands:

 ```python
 >>> oled.fill(1) # fill the screen with white (actually blue)